NewStrangeWorlds/FastChem/docs_src/sections/python_module.rst

 ..

   This constructor requires four parameters: the locations of the element abundance and gas phase species data files, the condensate data file, as well as the verbose level.
 All other options and parameters within ``FastChem`` will be set to their default values but can be later changed by using the appropriate methods described :ref:`here<sec:pfc_methods>`.
-The default maximum number of chemistry iterations is 3000, the number of Newton, bisection and Nelder-Mead method iterations is 3000, and the default accuracy of the of Newton method and the chemistry iterations is set to :math:`10^{-4}`.
+The default maximum number of chemistry iterations is 3000, the number of Newton, bisection and Nelder-Mead method iterations is 3000, and the default accuracy of Newton's method and the chemistry iterations is set to :math:`10^{-4}`.
 Note that instead of a location for the condensate data, a ``str`` containing ``'none'`` can be used here as well.
 In that case, no condensate data will be read in and trying to use the object for a calculation using condensation will result in an error message.

 .. code:: python

   pyfastchem.FastChem(str parameter_file,
-                      int intial_verbose_level)
+                      int initial_verbose_level)

 ..

-  The constructor requires two different arguments: the location of the parameter file and the initial verbose level.
-The latter one will be replaced by the corresponding value read in from the parameter file.
+  This constructor requires two arguments: the location of the parameter file and the initial verbose level.
+The latter will be replaced by the corresponding value read from the parameter file.
 The structure of this parameter file is discussed :ref:`here<sec:fc_parameter_file>`.
-All of parameter values read in from the file can also be adjusted during runtime by using the methods listed :ref:`here<sec:pfc_methods>`.
+All parameter values read from the file can also be adjusted during runtime by using the methods listed :ref:`here<sec:pfc_methods>`.

 .. _sec:pfc_input_ouput_struct: